 Otter Point & Agate Beach (Otter Point State Recreation Site)

 PhotographingHiking OregonTidepool ExploringAgate Hunting

 Please be VERY CAREFUL at this location.
-Otter Point is made of rock, sand, and clay so it can be unstable in some areas, especially at the edges.
-Also, there are no barriers and guardrails.
-Because of that, Otter Point can be dangerous, especially for pets and children.
+Otter Point is made of rock, sand, and clay, so it can be unstable in some areas, especially at the edges.
+Also, there are no barriers and guardrails, making Otter Point potentially dangerous, particularly for pets and children.

+Otter Point & Agate Beach (Otter Point State Recreation Site)